 Allows an opportunity for SMEs and technicians to have a more active role in the conference

-Allows SAF CIO and AF senior leadership to participate with minimal impact to their schedule (approx. 30 minutes of judging)
+Allows SAF CIO and AF senior leadership to participate with minimal impact to their schedule (approx. 30 minutes of judging, additional 30 mins to engage w/all participants if desired)

 Maintains high level of consistency amongst judging evaluations with all judges judging all presentations for each phase of judging.